Castelo, Espírito Santo: Geography

 Castelo is 145 km from the state capital Vitória, and stands at 100 meters above sea level.
 Castelo's borders are: Alfredo Chaves and Domingos Martins (E), Venda Nova do Imigrante and Conceição do Castelo (N), Muniz Freire and Alegre (W) and Cachoeiro de Itapemirim (S).

 The municipality contains the 730 ha Forno Grande State Park, which protects the second highest peak in the state.

 It also contains the 800 ha Mata das Flores State Park, created in 1992.

 Population

 Castelo is strongly influenced by Italian immigrants, who make up the great majority of the municipality's population.
 This influences today's traditional commemorations, very much Catholic-based in traditions like Corpus Christi.
-This influence is also felt in the traditional Italian Folklore dance group, which still practices traditional Piemontese dances.
+This influence is also felt in the traditional Italian Folklore dance group, which still practices traditional Piedmontese dances.